aleclarson/saxon/README.md

 - `write(name, content)` Create or update a file
 - `mkdir(name)` Create a directory
 - `rename(src, dest)`
+- `copy(src, dest)` Copy a file or directory
 - `remove(name, recursive)` Destroy a path

 The `stat` function follows symlinks to their real path.

 The `list` function throws a `NOT_REAL` error if the given path does not exist.
 It throws a `NOT_DIR` error if the given path is not a directory.

+The `copy` function throws a `NOT_REAL` error if the given `src` path does not exist.
+When the `src` path is a file and the `dest` path is a directory, the `src` path is copied into the `dest` directory.
+When both are directories, the `src` directory is merged into the `dest` directory, rather than replacing it entirely.
+Symlinks are preserved, but their target paths are never changed.

 The `remove` function unlinks a file, symlink, or empty directory.
 Pass `true` as the second argument to unlink non-empty directories.